-Gatlinburg and Pigeon Forge are known for their family-oriented attractions.
+Gatlinburg and the Great Smoky Mountains are known for their family-oriented attractions.

 As such, the majority of entertainment, attractions and dining are designed to include the young or young at heart.

-But what about that couple on a romantic getaway?
+But what about the couple on a romantic getaway?

-What about the group of friends looking for a fun night on the town?
+What about the group of friends looking for a fun night out on the town?

 What about mom and dad who need a quick vacation from the kids while on vacation?